 Don't play drivers - use a golf club that is familiar and straight and that goes 150 yards or more.

-No matter what kind of club you trust and which flies from the tee onto the fairway.
-Hybrid, 6 irons or 7 irons, I know you have a club in your pocket that you are about to hit!
+No matter what kind of golf club you trust and which flies from the tee onto the fairway.
+Hybrid, 6 irons or 7 irons, I know you have a golf club in your pocket that you are about to hit golf breaking 100!

 You absolutely want to stay in the "game".
 You don't want to make your second golf swing from the lady's tee or because it is out of bounds we have to hit another ball.
-Our goal is to break 100 golf shots and not imitate golf professionals like Bubba Watson.
+Our goal is breaking 100 in golf shots and not imitate golf professionals like Bubba Watson.

 Play solid 6, 7, 8, 9, PW, and SW - we don't need golf clubs to hit far.
 We only need it to hit straight ahead and to the distance that we roughly determined beforehand when we tee off.

-This plan doesn't focus on increased distance, rather it focuses on breaking the course down into smaller golf shots to keep the golf ball in play and get to 99 faster by simply swinging the smaller irons / swinging more slowly and hitting better.
+This plan doesn't focus on increased distance, rather it focuses on breaking the course down into smaller golf shots to keep the golf ball in play and get to 99 faster by simply swinging the smaller irons / swinging more slowly and hitting break 100 golf better.

 Not hitting the golf ball with the basic idea “Now I have to hit wide and hard”, but a relaxed, light golf shot that just flies.
 And therefore it is particularly important to learn to estimate your lengths with the irons and always assume the slightly worse strokes and thus the range.